 [END LIST]

-This SQL code selects measure ID OP_21 and provider ID 010001.
+This structured query language (SQL) code selects measure ID OP_21 and provider ID 010001.
 Making these selections across the various data files allows us to examine the data reported in exhibit 9.1.
-Note that the data files released in fourth and fifth months of 2015 refer to the same start and end dates, so one of these reports is duplicative and can be ignored.
+Note that the data files released in the fourth and fifth months of 2015 refer to the same start and end dates, so one of these reports is duplicative and can be ignored.

 [INSERT EXHIBIT]